DAOresearch/cadcad/README.md

 ## Process

 The process of creating a cadCAD model is both an art and a science.
-That being said, there are a few key steps that are generally applicable:
+That being said, https://www.cadcad.education/ does a great job of explaining the basics.
+There's a review of all the python concepts you'll need to know, the components of a cadCAD systems, and examples of how to put it all together into a model.
+At the time of writing the course is free.
+Highly recommend checking it out.